-Sr. Guadalupe's Dominican Mission Sisters Collection
+Sr. Mary Guadalupe OP, Dominican Mission Sisters Papers

 The collection houses materials from Sister Mary Guadalupe's trip to Peru in South America.
 Materials include a scrapbook, newsletters, correspondences, a short memoir, and photographs dating from 1960 to 2003.
 There are four Veritas newsletters written by the Dominican Mission Sisters spanning from 1960 to 1963.
 The memoir was written by Sister Anton Plass, OP in July of 2003.
 Scrapbook is dated from approximately 1963-1971, and includes photographs from Sr. Guadalupe's travels around Peru.
 Photographs are in color and black and white.
 They include students and other sisters at the schools during Sr. Guadalupe's trip to parts of Peru.